Xorlent/Orcaslicer-Qidi-Plus-4/README.md

 # OrcaSlicer Qidi X-Plus 4 Profiles
-OrcaSlicer printer profiles for the Qidi Plus 4 FDM printer.
+OrcaSlicer printer profiles for the brand new Qidi Plus 4 FDM printer.
 Profiles were adapted from the ones provided in the latest version of [QIDIStudio](https://github.com/QIDITECH/QIDIStudio), so should work fine.
 > [!CAUTION]
 > USE AT YOUR OWN RISK